(syllabus and calendar)

 A method can be declared final.
 That means it cannot be overridden.

 A class be declared final.
 That means that not only are its methods final, but the class cannot be extended by a subclass or even inherited by a subclass.
 A final class is one way to provide logic that is uniform throughout a large project involving many programmers.
+One use case is for an application to have one central Log of events for debugging.

 How can I create a class that is guaranteed to have only one instance?
 Such a class/object is known as a singleton. http://www.javaranch.com/newsletter/July2003/SaloonQnAOfTheMonth.html